Black Feminist Marronage: A Teach-In Series on Radical Black Feminist Worldmaking

 maroon or Maroon: a Black person of the Americas who escaped slavery and formed or joined a free and often secluded settlement or a descendant of such a person.

-Our new teach-in series, “Black Feminist Marronage” centers past, present, and future Black feminist marronage and is inspired by the power, self-determination, and activism of Black women and gender expansive communities around the world, and their unrepentant and unyielding fortitude in creating transformative places and spaces of sancturary, survival, and solidarity for ourselves and posterity.
+Our new teach-in series, “Black Feminist Marronage” centers past, present, and future Black feminist marronage and is inspired by the power, self-determination, and activism of Black women and gender expansive communities around the world, and their unrepentant and unyielding fortitude in creating transformative places and spaces of sanctuary, survival, and solidarity for ourselves and posterity.

 This series also explores the multiform ways Black women and gender expansive communities have and continue to create new worlds and sites of refuge, restoration, and recovery across archival, digital, textual, physical, geographical, and spiritual methods and modalities, in spite of repression, intersectional anti-Black state and structural violence, citational and political erasure, and more.